 Quakers -- Pennsylvania

-Found in 238 Collections and/or Records:
+Found in 247 Collections and/or Records:

-Scope and Content note This collection is comprised of a single photostatic copy of a manuscript book of meetings, compiled about 1765 by an anonymous author, listing the Quaker Meetings in the Yearly Meetings of New England, New York, Philadelphia, Baltimore, and North Carolina. according to a note on the back of the first page of the photostatic copy, the original manuscript was located at the Moses Brown School in Providence, R.I. as of 1932, and that it had previously belonged to a woman named Mary Olney.
-This...
+This manuscript book of meetings, compiled in about 1765 by an anonymous author, lists the Quaker Meetings in the Yearly Meetings of New England, New York, Philadelphia, Baltimore, and North Carolina.
+According to a note on the back of the first page of the photostatic copy, the original manuscript was located at the Moses Brown School in Providence, Rhode Island, as of 1932, and that it had previously belonged to a woman named Mary Olney.

-Scope and Content note This collection is comprised of the single volume, handwritten manuscript entitled "Some Account of William Penn's Birth, Education, and Death, Also: Some Account of his travels in the work of the ministry in some parts of Germany and Holland, etc." There is an illegible author's name on the cover of the manuscript, and it has been dated 1863.
-The volume is organized chronologically, and after providing initial biographical information about William Penn, the volume provides brief descriptions of important events in Penn's life, organized by year.
+The anonymous manuscript "Some Account of William Penn's Birth, Education, and Death, Also: Some Account of his travels in the work of the ministry in some parts of Germany and Holland, etc.," is organized chronologically, and after providing initial biographical information about William Penn, provides brief descriptions of important events in Penn's life, organized by year.

 “An Account of all the Yearly, Quarterly, Monthly and Particular Meetings of the Friends of America, 1772”

-Scope and Content note This anonymously written volume provides a list of every meeting held in Colonial America in 1772.
+This anonymously written volume provides a list of every meeting held in Colonial United States in 1772.
 Entries include the locations and dates of the yearly and quarterly meetings, and each entry for a monthly meeting includes a list of the particular meetings belonging to that monthly meeting.
 Meetings for Rhode Island, New York, Pennsylvania, New Jersey, and Maryland.
 The volume includes an index for the meetings at the back.